aclx-kspaeth/ShootTheMoon/_site/README.md

 "Shoot The Moon" is a... game(?) that is generously provided by Kelly at the Brookfield, WI Accelogix office.
 The goal is to get the best composite score possible with a maximum of five tries.

 This website is a preview of the functionality to come.
 Not everything you see here is finalized.
-Please contact the site owner if you have any suggestions.
+Please contact the site owner if you have any suggestions.teset

 ## Daily Shoot The Moon Scores